Numbness

 - Comes and goes.

-- Seems related to certain tasks or activities, particularly repetitive motions.
+- Seems related to specific tasks or activities, particularly repetitive motions.

 - Affects only a part of a limb, such as your toes or fingers.